Precautions

 - If dual-booting and some OS's won't boot:

-See Bootloader section
+See Boot Software section

 - If you can login but immediately get kicked out again ("login loop"):